IRAN – Yazd

 Husayn’s son Ali returned his head from Ash-Sham to Karbala, forty days after Ashura, reuniting it with Husayn’s body.
 Shi’i Muslims commemorate this fortieth day as Arba‘īn.
 According to the Shi’i belief that the body of an Imam is only buried by an Imam, Husayn ibn Ali’s body was buried by his son, Ali Zayn al-Abidin.

 Ashura is commemorated by the Shi’i community as a day of mourning Husayn’s death.
 The commemoration of Husayn has become a national holiday and different ethnic and religious communities participate in it.
 Husayn’s grave became the most visited place of ziyarat for Shi’as.
-A pilgrimage to Husayn’s shrine in Karbala is said to have the merit of a thousand pilgrimages to Mecca, of a thousand martyrdoms, and of a thousand days fasting.
+A pilgrimage to Husayn’s shrine in Karbala is said to have the merit of a thousand pilgrimages to Mecca, of a thousand martyrdoms, and of a thousand days of fasting.
 Shi’a have an important book about Husayn called Ziyarat Ashura.
 Most of them believe that it is a hadith qudsi (the word of God).
 The Imam Husayn Shrine was later built over his grave in Karbala.
-In 850, the Abassid Caliph al-Mutawakkil destroyed his shrine in order to stop Shi’i pilgrimages.
+In 850, the Abassid Caliph al-Mutawakkil destroyed his shrine to stop Shi’i pilgrimages.
 However, pilgrimages continued.

 History.
 Husayn was born on 10 January AD 626.
 Husayn and his brother Hasan were reportedly the last male descendants of Muhammad living during his lifetime and remaining after his death.
 There are many accounts of his love for them.
 A narration declares Hasan and Husayn as the “Masters of the Youth of Paradise”; this has been particularly important for the Shi’a who have used it in support of the right of Muhammad’s descendants to succeed him.
 The Shi’a maintain that the infallibility of the Imam is a basic rule in the Imamate.